FurkanGozukara/Stable-Diffusion/Amazing-Generative-AI-Scripts.md

 https://github.com/FurkanGozukara/Stable-Diffusion/blob/main/Generative-AI-Updates-And-News.md

+## TorchAudio compatiable FFmpeg and FFmpeg Tools Automatic Installer for Python VENVs on Windows
+* If you are having errors related torio package this is the scripts you need
+* This script has automatic downloaders and accurate folder installers for missing FFmpeg DLL files
+* This script solves the following errors
+* * ImportError: Failed to intialize FFmpeg extension.
+Tried versions: ['6', '5', '4', ''].
+* * File "venv\lib\site-packages\torio\_extension\utils.py", line 122, in _find_ffmpeg_extension

 ## Run Any Browser Accessible APP via Cloudflared

 * With Cloudflared, for free, you can access any app that is running on a remote PC via your browser in your PC, Phone, Tablet, TV etc